Archibald Campbell, 9th Earl of Argyll: Arrest, imprisonment and head injury

 Despite his capitulation, Lorne was still regarded with great suspicion.
-On 13 May 1656 Lord Broghill reported that he was back in correspondence with Charles, repeating the warning later in the year.
+On 13 May 1656, Broghill reported that he was back in correspondence with Charles, repeating the warning later in the year.
 Broghill suspected that Lorne had been appointed, with Fairfax, to head another Scottish revolt.
 Probably in consequence of Broghill's information, a new oath was imposed upon the Scottish nobility at the beginning of 1657, whereby they were compelled to swear their renunciation of the Stuarts, and their adherence to the Protectorate.
-Lorne refused the oath, and was immediately imprisoned in Edinburgh castle.
-In August 1657 Broghill urged that he and Glencairn, as the two most dangerous persons then in Scotland, should be sent to England, where they would have less opportunity for "trinketing".
+Lorne refused the oath and was immediately imprisoned in Edinburgh castle.
+In August 1657, Broghill urged that he and Glencairn, as the two most dangerous persons then in Scotland, should be sent to England, where they would have less opportunity for "trinketing".

 While Lorne was confined in the castle of Edinburgh a strange accident befell him in March 1658 during a game of "bullets", a form of bowling.
 It was described by Lamont:

 "Being playing at the bullets in the castell, the lieutenant of the castell throwing the bullett, it lighted on a stone, and with such force started back on the Lord Lorne's head that he fell doune, and lay for the space of some houres dead; after that he recovered, and his head was trepanned once or twice."

-Lorne recovered slowly and with difficulty from the skull fracture, which in modern times would likely have being diagnosed as a severe concussion, which would explain the nap he took before his execution.
-Several later historians speculated that some of his apparently erratic behaviour, and occasional fits of temper, in later life, can be explained by it.
+Lorne recovered slowly and with difficulty from the skull fracture, which in modern times would likely have been diagnosed as a severe concussion, which would explain the nap he took before his execution.
+Several later historians speculated that some of his erratic behaviour, and occasional fits of temper, in later life, can be explained by it.

 The date of his release is not known, but it was probably in March 1659–60, when Lauderdale and the other prisoners taken at Worcester were set free.

 At the Restoration

 At the 1660 Restoration of Charles II, Lorne went to London and was received kindly by the King.
-However, when his father, the Marquess, followed him hoping for a reconciliation with Charles he was arrested: as a result of his role in the Civil War he was executed in May 1661 for treason and his estates forfeit.
-Despite Lorne's history of loyalty to Charles he had powerful enemies at Court, and fifteen months after his father's death was himself threatened with beheading over a charge of "leasing making" (a form of libel).
-Charles however requested that the sentence be postponed: several months later Lorne was released, and his grandfather's title and estates were restored to him in October 1663.
+However, when his father, the Marquess, followed him hoping for a reconciliation with Charles he was arrested: as a result of his role in the Civil War, he was executed in May 1661 for treason and his estates forfeit.
+Despite Lorne's history of loyalty to Charles, he had powerful enemies at Court, and fifteen months after his father's death, was himself threatened with beheading over a charge of "leasing making" (a form of libel).
+Charles however requested that the sentence be postponed: several months later, Lorne was released, and his grandfather's title and estates were restored to him in October 1663.
 He was elected a Fellow of the Royal Society in October 1663.